 - Ease of installation.
 This is definitely a product that a do-it-yourselfer can take on with good results.

-In addition to being able to be installed in the wet areas Vinyl Composite Core flooring can run throughout an entire home.
-For example, this allows for “continuity” from family room to kitchen, or master bathroom to master bedroom.
+In addition to being able to be installed in the wet areas, Vinyl Composite Core flooring can run throughout your entire home.
+For example, this allows for “continuity” from the family room to the kitchen, or master bathroom to the master bedroom.
 This reduces the need for transition moldings which allows for greater “flow” from one room to another.

 The Look Of Wood Flooring, The Durability Of Vinyl

 Engineered Vinyl Plank flooring comes in many of the traditional wood flooring colors and styles.
 From Walnut, Oak, and Acacia, to Reclaimed wood and Driftwood wood floor styles.
 The natural wood textures, colors and plank styles that engineered vinyl plank flooring delivers will definitely change your view of vinyl flooring and provide you with home design and commercial installation options that you didn’t think were possible.